Bringing home a new kitten is exciting! Those little balls of floof with their tiny purrs and sweet toe beans are nearly irresistible.

 If you’re bringing home a kitten who is the only one in its litter or was separated from its mom early, there are still steps you can take to ensure your kitty is properly socialized.
 Touch is very important for young kittens, so be sure to spend regular amounts of time petting and cuddling your new fur friend and give them your undivided attention.

-Your vet can also be an invaluable resource as you decide what food your kitten needs and what steps to take to prevent flea and tick issues.
+Your veterinarian can also be an invaluable resource as you decide what food your kitten needs and what steps to take to prevent flea and tick issues.

-While it’s a personal choice that requires some research, it’s a decision worth looking into that can help you avoid hefty vet bills.
+Pet insurance is a personal choice that requires some research, but it’s an option worth looking into that can help you avoid unexpected vet bills.
 Check out my blog post where I explain which pet insurance is best.

 The Tail End

-Bringing home a brand-new kitten is a lot of work but it’s also one of life’s purest joys!
-With the right preparation, you and your new fur family will be on your way to a life-long bond.
+Bringing home a brand-new kitten requires planning, patience, and effort.
+But it’s also one of life’s purest furry joys!
+With this handy new kitten checklist and with the right preparation, you and your new fur family will be on your way to a life-long bond.